ServerDeveloper9447/rootless-ssh/readme.md

 const server = new Server({
     // these are default values
-    welcomemsg: '',
+    welcomemsg: <advertisementText>, // if you don't want any welcome message, you have to explicitly set it to null.
     port: 3000,
     path: '/ssh',
-    auth: 'changeme' // unique token that needs to be in the `authorization` header when connecting to websocket as `Bearer <password>`
+    auth: 'changeme' // unique token that needs to be in the `authorization` header when connecting to websocket as `Bearer <password>`,
+    server: <ExpressApp> /*or*/ <HttpServer>
 });

 server.start();